jainmonisha17/bSafe/README.md

 1. It works even if the screen is locked.
 2. It works even if other apps are being used.
-3. This app won’t ask for any specific user details like phone number, email address.
+3. This app won’t ask for any specific user details like phone number, or email address.
-4. Privacy is more concern as it is privacy first app.
+4. Privacy is more concern as it is a privacy-concern app.
 5. Shake detection for calling guardians in case of distress.
 6. No changes for other existing applications.
-7. Users just need an android phone, internet connection, and location access to make it operational.
+7. Users just need an Android phone, internet connection, and location access to make it operational.

 # Hardware Specification